Alerts

 January 27, 2020

-• The most common symptom is numbness and tingling in the first 3 fingers of their hands, usually the thumb, index and long finger.
+• The most common symptom is numbness and tingling in the first 3 fingers of the hands, usually the thumb, index and long finger.
 It typically starts with intermittent numbness and tingling.
 People may feel it when they’re using their cellphone or driving their car.
 As the compression becomes more significant, the symptoms become more frequent.
 Over time, the numbness and tingling can become constant.

 • Yes.
 People may feel like they’re dropping things.
 They might also wake up several times during the night because their hands are buzzing or tingling.